GPCDZ/challenge/README.md

 * description : string
 * type : string

-for the **user** we need to use another service called userService, this service will be provided to you the user service Expose endpoint to manage users. the service is protected by a simple token to secure the endpoints just for the simplicity, to get a token you need just to use `GET /api/token`
+for the column createdBy [**user**] we need to use another service called userService, this service will be provided to you the user service Expose endpoint to manage users. the service is protected by a simple token to secure the endpoints just for the simplicity, to get a token you need just to use `GET /api/token`